PyAbel/PyAbel/doc/transform_methods/hansenlaw.rst

 Introduction
 ------------

-The Hansen and Law transform is the work of E. W. Hansen and P.-L. Law [1].
+The Hansen and Law transform is the work of E. W. Hansen with P.-L. Law, zero-order hold approximation, [1] and the more accurate first-order hold approximation.
+[2]

-From the abstract:
+From the abstract [1]:

 *... new family of algorithms, principally for Abel inversion, that are recursive and hence computationally efficient.
 The methods are based on a